hizzle-co/noptin/readme.txt

 - Ability to delete a subscriber after they unsubscribe - ADDED
 - Subscribers marked as in-active when they resubscribe - FIXED
 - Subscription confirmation not working in Merriweather template - FIXED
+- "CLoseBtnPos not defined" error when editing popups - FIXED
+- Newsletters and Forms not deleted when the plugin is uninstalled - FIXED

 = 1.3.1 - 2020-06-16 =
 - General improvements